Setting up NTP on Windows

 Pi as a low-cost, stand-alone, precision time server.

-Visit the Meinberg Web site (opens in a new tab), and scroll down the page a little to the section entitled: NTP for Windows NT/2000/XP/Serve-2003/Vista/Windows-7/Server-2008.
-Look for the download icon and a file named ...setup.exe.
+Visit the Meinberg Web site (opens in a new tab), and look for the section entitled: NTP for Windows XP and newer, with IPv6 support.
+Look for the download icon and a file named ntp...setup.exe.
 Download the setup file and save it to your hard disk.

 Where to download software installation files